jsx-eslint/eslint-plugin-react/docs/rules/jsx-wrap-multilines.md

 # Prevent missing parentheses around multiline JSX (react/jsx-wrap-multilines)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 Wrapping multiline JSX in parentheses can improve readability and/or convenience.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.

 ## Rule Details